|El Salvador 1982|

 DM/CM: Jorge Roldán (Guatamela)

 Roldán played almost his entire career for the local team Aurora FC, being perhaps the most emblematic individual ever to represent the club.
-In 1972, he became the first Guatemalan footballer ever to play professionally for a club in Spain, when he joined Hércules CF. For the Guatemala national team, he was being part of the squad that won the 1967 CONCACAF Championship, and participating in the 1968 Olympic Games and in two World Cup qualifying campaigns.
+In 1972, he became the first Guatemalan footballer ever to play professionally for a club in Spain, when he joined Hércules CF. For Guatemala, he was being part of the squad that won the 1967 CONCACAF Championship, and participating in the 1968 Olympic Games.

 CM: Juan Francisco Barraza (El Salvador)